 The North Face on Baidu

-In China, 75% of online researches is done on Baidu.
+In China, 75% of online research is done on Baidu.
 To be visible in the eyes of Chinese consumers and to have them buy your products or services you must rank well on this search engine.
-You can use PPC campaigns for quick results but if you don’t want to spend too much on bidding for your keyword to work then SEO may work better as it is more cost-efficient and long lasting than PPC.
+You can use PPC campaigns for quick results but if you don’t want to spend too much on bidding for your keyword to work then SEO may work better as it is more cost-efficient and long-lasting than PPC.

-The north face uses a mixed a SEO and PPC to insure it will not be outrank by competitors on its main keywords.
+The north face uses a mixed SEO and PPC to ensure it will not be outranked by competitors on its main keywords.

 The north face conquest of Chinese Social Media

-Releasing collections for important chinese events: art of Localization
+Releasing collections for important Chinese events: the art of Localization

 Brand collabs are a great tool in China